 What is the Bachelor of General Studies Degree?

 Degree completion requires 120 credits, and a minimum of 30 of these credits must be taken at Eastern.
 Transfer credits from other colleges and universities can be easily incorporated into the B.G.S. degree and there is no time limit on when transfer courses were taken.
 A maximum of 60 credits may be earned through one or a combination of nontraditional learning programs such as Eastern’s Credit for Lifelong Learning Program, recommended for those 25 years and older, CLEP (College Level Examination Program), the DSST testing program, and the American Council on Education (ACE) credit recommendations for military training.
-For more information about the B.G.S. program, contact Continuing Education at (860) 465-5125.
+For more information about the B.G.S. program, contact Continuing Studies and Enhanced Learning at (860) 465-5125.

 Visit the FAQ page for more information about the Bachelor of General Studies.

-Liberal Arts Core (LAC) Curriculum up to 46 credits
+- Liberal Arts Core (LAC) Curriculum up to 46 credits

-Note: The LAC Tier I requirement is waived for new students transferring 60 or more credits, provided that those credits include a minimum of 27 credits of liberal arts and sciences coursework including a math course above College Algebra and English Composition.
+Note: The LAC Tier I requirement is waived for new students transferring 60 or more credits, provided that those credits include a minimum of 27 credits of liberal arts and science coursework including a math course above College Algebra and English Composition.

-Electives as needed
+- Electives as needed.